LostInBrittany/polymer-beers/step-07/README.md

 In AngularJS we would get this behaviour by using a router, and defining the routing conditions in the global application definition.

-Polymer hasn't got a router element as powerful as Angular's one... because it doesn't need it!
+Until recently there wasn't an official routing solution for Polymer.
+When they needed to add a routing component to Polymer, most people either use a non-official component like [excess-router](https://github.com/atotic/excess-router) or packaged an external router library like [visionmedia's page.js](https://visionmedia.github.io/page.js/) inside a custom component.

-A part of the beauty of the component approach is that it works very well with external libraries.
-And in JavaScript there are tons of routers that we can use.
-My personal favorite is [visionmedia's page.js](https://visionmedia.github.io/page.js/), a tiny Express-inspired client-side router
+Since Polymer 1.4 an official solution for routing on Polymer has been released: [carbon-route](https://elements.polymer-project.org/elements/carbon-route), an element that enables declarative, self-describing routing for a web app.

-So we are going to use *page.js* to do the routing side of our app without having to change things in our elements.
+So we are going to use *carbon-route* to do the routing side of our app without having to change things in our elements.

 ## Auto-binding magic